 Zn is active in more than 300 proteins and over 100 DNA-binding proteins, including the tumor suppressor protein p53, a Zn-binding transcription factor acting as a key regulator of cell growth and survival upon various forms of cellular stress. p53 is mutated in half of human tumors and its activity is tightly regulated by metals and redox mechanisms.
-On the other hand, excessive intracellular Zn concentrations may be harmful to normal metabolism of cells ^[124].
-By now much data has been obtained related both to the direct and indirect action of intracellular Zn on the DNA polymeric organisation, replication and lesions, and to its vital role for cell division ^[125,126].
+On the other hand, excessive intracellular Zn concentrations may be harmful to normal metabolism of cells124.
+By now much data has been obtained related both to the direct and indirect action of intracellular Zn on the DNA polymeric organization, replication and lesions, and to its vital role for cell division^{125,126}.
 Other actions of Zn have been also described.
-They include its action as a potent anti-apoptotic agent ^[127-131].
-All these facts allowed us to speculate that age-related overloadZn content in female thyroid, as was found in our previous study ^[25,29,31,33], is probably one of the factors in etiology of thyroid goiter and malignant tumors.
+They include its action as a potent anti-apoptotic agent127-131.
+All these facts allowed us to speculate that age-related overload Zn content in female thyroid, as was found in our previous study^{25,29,31,33}, is probably one of the factors in etiology of thyroid goiter and malignant tumors.
 Therefore, the elevated Zn level in NG in comparison with normal level, detected in this study, supports our hypothesis.

 Our findings show that mass fraction of Al, B, Br, Cl, Cu, Fe, I, Li, Mg, Mn, Na, P, S, Si, V, and Zn are significantly different in NG as compared to normal thyroid tissues (Tables 6).
 Thus, it is plausible to assume that levels of these ChE in thyroid tissue can be used as NG markers.
-However, this subjects needs in additional studies.